marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * You will be introduced to some good rules of thumb for programming.
         * You will be able to run Python code in the Jupyter notebook environemnt.
         * You will be able to associate values with appropriate variable types.
-        * You will be able to index and iterate over lists of values.classmates.
+        * You will be able to index and iterate over lists of values.
         * You will understand the difference between mutable and immutable objects.
     * :pencil2: *Homework:*
         * (10 pts) homework-Jan-21-basics.ipynb (:alarm_clock: due *before* midnight Jan-28-T)